mukira/eGovernmentOS/wiki/Sovereign-Protocols.md

 **NEW WAY (Palantir/Sovereign style):**
 *   **Existential Security:** "Foreign software is a national security vulnerability.
 E-Nation OS eliminates the vector."
-*   **Total Information Dominance:** "From the President's desk to the border post—one single reality.
+*   **Total Information Dominance:** "From the President's desk to the border post: one single reality.
 No silos.
 No delays."
 *   **Asset, Not Expense:** "We don't sell licenses; we build national capability.
 We turn your data from 'exhaust' into 'fuel'."

 ### C. The "Call to Action"